dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

    pgcopydb copy-db: Copy an entire database from source to target
    usage: pgcopydb copy-db  --source <URI> --target <URI> [ ... ]

-     --source          Postgres URI to the source database --target          Postgres URI to the target database --table-jobs      Number of concurrent COPY jobs to run --index-jobs      Number of concurrent CREATE INDEX jobs to run --drop-if-exists  On the target database, clean-up from a previous run first --no-owner        Do not set ownership of objects to match the original database
+     --source              Postgres URI to the source database --target              Postgres URI to the target database --table-jobs          Number of concurrent COPY jobs to run --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --no-owner            Do not set ownership of objects to match the original database --skip-large-objects  Skip copying large objects (blobs)

 Description
 -----------